mardi 16 décembre 2014

 20. Mindful living.
 You've probably heard the old adage that life's too short to stuff a mushroom.
 But perhaps you should consider the opposite: that life's simply too short NOT to focus on the simple tasks.
 By slowing down and concentrating on basic things, you'll clear your mind of everything that worries you.

-concentrate on sensations and experiences again: observe the rough texture of a strawberry's skin as you touch it, and taste the sweet-sour juice as you bite into the fruit; when your partner strokes your hand, pay careful attention to the sensation on your skin; and learn to really focus on simple tasks while doing them, whether it's flowering plants or ironing your clothes.
+Really concentrate on sensations and experiences again: observe the rough texture of a strawberry's skin as you touch it, and taste the sweet-sour juice as you bite into the fruit; when your partner strokes your hand, pay careful attention to the sensation on your skin; and learn to really focus on simple tasks while doing them, whether it's flowering plants or ironing your clothes.

 21. The secret of stretching.
 When you stretch, ease your body into position until you feel the stretch and hold it for about 25 seconds.
 Breathe deeply to help your body move oxygen-rich blood to those sore muscles.
 Don't bounce or force yourself into an uncomfortable position.